enel-gdh-educational/katacoda-scenarios/docker/part2/step2.md

 A Docker volume is basically a directory external to the containers file systems that can be mounted on them.
-Volumes can be created independently of containers or while creating one of them but, in both cases, will have an independent life-cycle.
+Volumes can be created independently of containers or while creating one of them but, in both cases, a volume will have an independent life-cycle.

-In the first case this can be done by executing a docker command.
+In the first case, this can be done by executing a docker command.
 Let's try it and create our first Docker volume!

 > Execute `docker volume create first_vol`{{execute}} and then